microsoft/IoT-For-Beginners/2-farm/lessons/4-migrate-your-plant-to-the-cloud/wio-terminal-connect-hub.md

     initTime();
     ```

-1. Add the following variable declaration to the top of the file, just below the included directives:
+1. Add the following variable declaration to the top of the file, just below the included directive:

     ```cpp
     IOTHUB_DEVICE_CLIENT_LL_HANDLE _device_ll_handle;